uccser/cs-unplugged/docs/source/getting_started/contributing_guide.rst

 - **Python** - We follow `PEP8`_ except for one change of line length.
   `Django recommends allowing 119 characters`_, so we use this as our line length limit.
+  This style is enforced by the `flake8`_ style checker.
 - **HTML** - We follow the `open source HTML style guide`_ by @mdo.
 - **CSS** - We follow the `open source CSS style guide`_ by @mdo.
 - **JavaScript** - We follow the `Google JavaScript style guide`_.